adhese/sdk/README.md

 		var adhese = new Adhese();
 		adhese.init({debug:true, host:"http://ads.demo.adhese.com/", location: getLocation });

-4. For each ad you want to include on a page, you should create a DIV with a unique id and make a call to a the adhese.tag function
+4. For each ad you want to include on a page, you should create a DIV with a unique id that is the same as the requested format.
+Then make a call to a the adhese.tag function

 		<div id="leaderboard">
 		<script type="text/javascript" charset="utf-8">
 			var ad = adhese.tag("leaderboard", {write:true});
-			document.write("Request URI of new ad with format " + ad.format + "<br/>" + adhese.getRequestUri(ad, {'type':'json'}));
 		</script>
 		</div>